Cruikshanks/mac-setup/atom.md

 - `Hide VCS Ignored Files` untick the box

+Next search for `autocomplete-plus`.
+Make the following changes in its settings

+- `Show Suggestions On Keystroke` untick the box

 ## Plugins

 Atom works best when you have the plugins you need to support your ways of working.